Pimelea ferruginea – Rice Flower

 This is a plant that requires very little fertiliser, a little native plant fertiliser once a year is adequate.

-Pruning to maintain shape and increase flowering is recommended.
+The best time to prune is immediately after flowering.
+Light tip pruning to maintain shape and increase flowering is recommended.
 Simply prune back the spent flower heads and avoid cutting back into bare wood.

 Propagation is generally from cuttings of new growth.
 It is possible to propagate from seed, however this is difficult with poor germination rates.